maxxiimo/the-front-end-manifesto/information-architecting.md

 ![][Index Mobile]

+...And there you have it, the application in its absolute simplest form doing only the things that are most important to it.
+From here we can build up to the desktop.
+From here I will take this architecture and mockup the user interface on paper.

+Check out how this design group uses index cards:

+- [Responsive Design Case Study][Case Study]

-The truth be known, as a front end coder with years of practice a huge part of me just wants to bypass index carding, and start coding and change things on the fly as I move along.
-I'm tempted to do that because like many of you I see markup and styles like Neo sees the Matrix and can churn out code in my sleep.
+In concluding this section on index carding, as a front end developer with years of practice, a huge part of me just wants to bypass this exercise and start coding (and change things on the fly as I move along).
 So why do I even bother?
 Experience has shown me that the manual process of labeling index cards and laying them out forces me to reflect and think outside of my coding box.
-It helps me discover new ideas, refine the information architecture, and to not work in isolation, i.e. include others in the process.
+It helps me discover new ideas, visualize and refine the information architecture, and to not work in isolation, i.e. include others in the process.
 I find that by doing the exercise there's just enough chance of a better outcome that it's worth trying.
-So should you.

-Check out how this design group uses index cards:

-- [Responsive Design Case Study][Case Study]

 #### Prototyping on Paper